email: roadarch@outlook.com

 Tucson, AZ (2017 & 2018):

 This Cowboy statue stood outside Stamper Black Hills Gold.
 He was nicknamed Big Ed in tribute to Ed Stamper, a past President of the company.
 Stamper Black Hills Gold was licensed to produce and sell Harley-Davidson jewelry.
 The statue was located here since at least 2000.
 I don't know if the pick-axe was an original accessory from International Fiberglass or if it was added later.
 In 2015, the store closed and the statue was auctioned off for $19,100.
 The statue was repainted and is now located at Cummings Plumbing, Heating, and Cooling.
 The Harley-Davidson belt buckle is gone.
 The cowboy hat has been painted with an Arizona Wildcats logo.
 There is also an International Fiberglass Paul Bunyan statue at a different location in Tucson.
+Around 2024, his pick-axe was stolen.
+He now holds a giant wrench.
 For more, see this website. [map]

 Cowboy